ondrap/json-stream/README.md

 can be easily twice as fast, especially on larger structures.
-Json-stream is in streaming mode much friendlier to the GC, which makes the performance difference even bigger; however even when json-stream is used as an aeson replacement (`value` parser), there can be a performance gain.
+Json-stream is in streaming mode much friendlier to the GC, which makes the performance difference even bigger; however even when json-stream is used as an aeson replacement (`value` parser), there can be a performance gain (running aeson benchmarks has shown that json-stream is ~80% faster).

 Using json-stream parser instead of aeson `value` evades the need to build the structure using aeson `Value` and then converting it to the user-requested structure.
 Instead the structure is built on the fly directly during the parsing phase.

 Json-stream can optimize certain scenarios.
 If not all data from the input stream is required, it is skipped by the parsers.
-If the input JSON contains large string values (bigger then chunk size), they can be extracted directly using `bytestring` parser while avoiding the utf8 conversion.
 Using `integer` parser with bounded integer types (not `Integer`) avoids converting all numbers to `Scientific` type.